Julie Moore

 She has spoken on various radio and TV programmes including Newsnight.

-Dame Julie is currently a non executive director at Worcestershire Acute Hospitals NHS Trust which she joined on 1 October 2018, and is an associate or advisor of several other organisations.
+Moore is currently a non executive director at Worcestershire Acute Hospitals NHS Trust, which she joined on 1 October 2018, and is an associate or advisor of several other organisations.

-Dame Julie lives in Birmingham with her civil partner, Lesley Pattenson, and three cats.
-Dame Julie is extremely open about her sexuality, with her partner Lesley accompanying her to many official engagements.
+Moore lives in Birmingham with her wife.
 She spoke about being a lesbian working in the NHS during her BBC Radio 4 Woman’s Hour interview and has chaired or spoken at a number of conferences or sessions looking at equality and diversity, gender and sexuality.

-She is a trustee of The Prince of Wales's Charitable Fund.